fivesquared/H2O/README.md

 Health Habits and Outcomes (H2O) is an intelligent assistant that helps you be accountable for healthy habits - like drinking more water - in a **fun, motivating & rewarding way**.

 #### **Inspiration**
 We all aim to have healthy habits, but somewhere in the daily stress and self 'convincing', we end up not holding ourselves accountable and help ourselves to that extra serving of ice cream or cake.
-Calorie counting apps don't always work!
-They need motivation :)  _Actually, the case is different when we ask a friend to hold us accountable and motivated!_
+Calorie counting apps don't always work because nobody is there to motivate you!! _But, the case is different when we ask a friend to hold us accountable and motivated!_ <sup>[*](https://www.ncbi.nlm.nih.gov/pubmed/28286739)</sup>

 **Imagine this**: what if I could hold a small bounty ($5) with a trusting friend (read: Blockchain!) who will see what I eat and give me parts of the money back as rewards for eating 'good'. **_This is where I got inspired for the idea!_**